Paatuwaqatsi Water is Life run calls attention to ongoing threats to Grand Canyon

 “We thank all of you who have stepped up to the plate,” he said.
 “We are not standing alone.
 Saving Sípàapu is our way of honoring the teachings of our ancestors we call Moti Sinom.
 It is a way to honor a sacred agreement, a covenant with Ma’sau, to help protect our Earth Mother.
 Together we will persevere.”

-The celebration runs from noon until dusk featuring representatives from various tribes speaking on the topic of, “Defending what is most sacred,” along with songs from Ed Kabotie, Ryon Polequaptewa and dances from Derrick Suwaima Davis.
-The event concludes with a concert with Tha ‘Yoties.
+The celebration ran from noon until dusk featuring representatives from various tribes speaking on the topic of, “Defending what is most sacred,” along with songs from Ed Kabotie, Ryon Polequaptewa and dances from Derrick Suwaima Davis.
+The event concluded with a concert by Tha ‘Yoties.

 More information is available at Paatuwaqatsi Water is Life Run on Facebook.